 …

 If the AP does not poll all STAs assigned to be polled in the sensing availability window using a single Sensing Polling Trigger frame, the AP shall attempt to schedule one or more extra TB sensing measurement instances where each TB sensing measurement instance begins with a polling phase within the same sensing availability window.
 The AP shall indicate the extra TB sensing measurement instance by setting the More TF subfield in the Common Info field to 1 and the RA field to the broadcast address in the Sensing Polling Trigger frame.
 The extra TB sensing measurement instance may occur in the same TXOP within the same sensing availability window (see Figure 11-74e (Example of a sensing availability window with two TB sensing measurement instances within a single TXOP)), or in a separate TXOP within the same sensing availability window (see Figure 11-74f (Example of a sensing availability window with two TB sensing measurement instances in separate TXOPs)).
 If the AP sets the More TF subfield to 1 in the Sensing Polling Trigger fame of the preceding TB sensing measurement instance, and if there are no additional TB sensing measurement instance within the same sensing availability window, the AP shall set the More TF subfield in the Common Info field to 0 and the RA field to the broadcast address in the next Sensing Polling Trigger frame.

-Upon receipt of such a frame, a STA that has not been addressed by a User Info field in the Sensing Polling Trigger frame may enter doze state if no other condition requires this STA to remain awake.
+AP shall poll all STAs assigned to be polled and expected to participate in the TB sensing measurement instance(s) of a TXOP in the Sensing Polling Trigger frame of the first TB sensing measurement instance within the TXOP.
+If the AP schedules one or more extra TB sensing measurement instances within the same TXOP, the second and subsequent Sensing Polling Trigger frame(s) (if exist) shall only poll the subset of STAs indicated in the Sensing Polling Trigger frame of the first TB sensing measurement instance within the same TXOP.
+Any STA that is not addressed by a User Info field in the Sensing Polling Trigger frame of the first TB sensing measurement instance within the TXOP may enter doze state until the end of this TXOP if no other condition requires this STA to remain awake. (#1296)

 SP: Move to approve resolutions to CID 1296,